22/01/2016 Press release

 Results of the option to receive the second quarter 2015 interim dividend in shares

-The period for exercising the option ran from December 21, 2015 to January 6, 2016.
-At the end of the option period, 38% of rights were exercised in favor of receiving the payment for the second quarter 2015 interim dividend in shares.
+The period for exercising the option ran from 21 December 2015 to 6 January 2016.
+At the end of the option period, 38% of rights were exercised favour of receiving the payment for the second quarter 2015 interim dividend in shares.

 * * * * *